IBM/cloud-native-starter/authors-nodejs/deployment/README.md

 * istio-egress-cloudant.yaml

-Istio ServiceEntry and VirtualService to access any Cloudant DB on IBM Cloud using https through generic URL
+Istio ServiceEntry and VirtualService to access the Cloudant DB on IBM Cloud using https through generic URL, you need to specify the host-part of the Cloudant URL (without user:password@) in 4 different places.

 `istioctl create -f istio-egress-cloudant.yaml`